Beginner's Introduction to LED Wiring

 Your power adaptor will be putting out (20mA * 6) because of the six chains of LEDs, but

-voltage running through the whole thing will still only be 12 for reasons I cannot explain.
+voltage running across the whole thing will still only be 12 for reasons I cannot explain.

 Thank you to John C. for providing an explanation of how to calculate the wattage in my